 The liver creates and releases a protein called angiotensinogen.
-This is then broken up by renin, an enzyme produced in the kidney, to form angiotensin I. This form of the hormone is not known to have any particular biological function in itself but, as it passes in the bloodstream through the lungs and kidneys, it is further metabolised to produce angiotensin II by the action of angiotensin-converting enzyme.
-Angiotensin II binds to receptors throughout the body and affects several parts of the body including:
+This is then broken up by renin, an enzyme produced in the kidney, to form angiotensin I. This form of the hormone is not known to have any particular biological function in itself but, is an important precursor for angiotensin II.
+As it passes in the bloodstream through the lungs and kidneys, it is further metabolised to produce angiotensin II by the action of angiotensin-converting enzyme.

-Too much angiotensin II is a common problem resulting in excess fluid being retained by the body as well as raised blood pressure.
+Too much angiotensin II is a common problem resulting in excess fluid being retained by the body and, ultimately, raised blood pressure.
 This often occurs in heart failure where angiotensin is also thought to contribute to growth in the size of the heart.
-To combat these adverse effects, drugs such as angiotensin-converting enzyme inhibitors and angiotensin receptor blockers are used, although these can lead to excessive retention of potassium (hyperkalaemia).
+To combat these adverse effects, drugs such as angiotensin-converting enzyme inhibitors and angiotensin receptor blockers are used in the clinic, although these do have side effects and can lead to excessive retention of potassium (hyperkalaemia).